nvbangg/nvbangg-patches/README.md

 ## 📜 License

-nvbangg Patches are licensed under the [GNU General Public License v3.0](LICENSE), with additional conditions under GPLv3 Section 7:
+nvbangg-patches are licensed under the [GNU General Public License v3.0](LICENSE), with additional conditions under GPLv3 Section 7:

 - **Attribution (7b):** Any use of this code, including derivatives, must display a visible notice: